-Ethics (Upd: Jun 18, ’25)
+Ethics (Upd: Aug 23, ’25)

 “He who fights with monsters should look to it that he himself does not become a monster.” – Friedrich Nietzsche¹

 As with any artistic field, ethical issues are bound to surface.
-Within the butoh world, the topics can range from (1) separating the art/material from the artist/teacher; (2) consent within both participants and audience; and (3) cultural appropriation; (4) animal cruelty.
+Within the butoh world, the topics can range from (1) separating the art/material from the artist/teacher; (2) consent within both participants and audience; (3) cultural appropriation; and (4) animal cruelty.

 Separating Art & Artist